The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991: Content

-The Bootleg Series Volumes 1–3 contains rarities and unreleased works from the sessions for 1962's eponymous debut Bob Dylan to 1989's Oh Mercy; at the time of its issue a survey of his entire recording career.
+The Bootleg Series Volumes 1–3 contains rarities and unreleased works from the sessions for 1962's debut Bob Dylan to 1989's Oh Mercy; at the time of its issue a survey of his entire recording career.
 Of the 58 total tracks, 45 are session outtakes from recording sessions for Dylan studio albums.
 Of the remaining 13 tracks, one is an outtake from the session for the "George Jackson" single of 1971, two are further releases from the Basement Tape sessions of 1967, five are live recordings, and five are demo records, three of latter being later duplicated on Volume 9 of the series.
 With the appearance of further volumes, other recordings from this set have also been duplicated, such as those on Volume 11 or Volume 12.

 The material is spread across three compact discs, five vinyl records, or three cassette tapes.
 In the case of the compact disc and cassette versions, each individual disc or cassette is labeled in the set as a distinct volume.
 Subsequent albums in the Bootleg Series were standardized to a double-disc volume in their primary non-limited edition format, excepting for Volumes 14 and 15, and all continue the compact disc volume numbering.
 Unlike ensuing installments in the series, none of Volumes 1–3 are available individually in physical form.
 Also unlike subsequent volumes in the series, only this one constitutes a complete overview of Dylan's career, at least as measured by the date of its release.

 A remastered version in smaller packaging was issued on August 19, 1997, on Legacy Recordings, the reissue imprint of Sony Records.